gbellamy512/codex_2/README.md

 * **Artifact Management**:
     * Leverages `wandb` for logging, versioning, and retrieving critical artifacts such as preprocessing pipelines and trained machine learning models, ensuring reproducibility and traceability.

+## W&B Usage

+Evaluation and training utilities use Weights & Biases for experiment tracking.
+If your runs live under a specific W&B entity (organization or username), set the `WANDB_ENTITY` environment variable so the scripts can locate artifacts and runs across accounts.